I suggest to play this March Music to add more atmosphere while reading this blog.

 The brothers Rudolf I. and Ludwig der Bayer had several arguments and were at several wars against each other and later Ruprecht of the Pfalz I. respectively his Habsburger mother, son of Rudolf I., later made an agreement 1329 „Hausvertrag von Pavia“ which led to the separation into two major dynastical lines of the Wittelsbacher.
 (Pfalz for Ruprecht, Bavaria for Ludwig, which reunited not sooner than in the late 18′ th century)

 1360 a son of Emperor Ludwig gave the “St. Maria Church” in Ramersdorf (independent village at that time) a relic, a splinter of the cross Jesus was said to have been crusified on (one of the many if you consider the amount of splinters all over the world), built in a silver cross.
 Emperor Ludwig IV. received the silver cross in Rom from Counterpope Nikolaus V. And Ludwig is said to have been carrying it on a chain round his neck.
 Before becoming Pope Nikolaus V. was married for 5 years and later had to retreat 1330 and subject to the Pope John XXII residing in Avignon, France.
 The church has been rebuilt and finally completed in Baroque stile several times and received a lot of attention by many nobles.
 During pilgrimage time (15.
 August to 14.
 September) a special pastry is sold and served in the neighboring bakery “Huber”.
 “Zwetschgenbavesen” (based on plumbs) Update: July 2014: the bakery closed down after more than 150 years in business.
 What a pity.
 Next to the church a typical Bavarian Maypole.

 1330 Emperor Ludwig after he returned from wars in Italy founded Monastery Ettal.

 (“Kloster Ettal”).
 The monastery was later completed in Baroque stile and is an important pilgrimage site.
 An old Romanic tower (above Sheilas head) is still preserved.
-Emperor Ludwig gave the monastery a statue called “Ettaler Madonna” which he brought from Italy.
+Emperor Ludwig gave the monastery a small statue called “Ettaler Madonna” which he brought from Italy.
 The statue in an event that caused a little sensation was stolen and mysteriously reappeared in the late 1980’s.
-Astonishing view information about that event can be found in the internet.
+Astonishing few information about that event can be found in the internet.